 Choosing the Right Metal for Telescoping Tube

-In cases where you’re deciding on a telescopic tube material, the alternatives may be confusing.
+In cases where you’re deciding on a telescopic tube materials, the alternatives may be confusing.
 Both of those aluminum and stainless steel consist of a variety of alloys and tempers, each one with their unique physical and mechanical properties.
 Each metal provides typical properties that happen to be authentic for all its alloys.

 One aspect for taking into consideration may be the mechanical properties which were considered necessary for your application.
 In cases just where toughness is way more significant, chances are you’ll decide upon stainless steel because of its very good strength-to-weight ratio and ability to gather critical strength coming from cold working.